kusanagi1337/youtube-dl/CONTRIBUTING.md

 Please re-read your issue once again to avoid a couple of common mistakes (you can and should use this as a checklist):

+### Can the description be understood by contributors?

+Please submit your issue in English, using an online translation tool if necessary (but you may like to attach the original text in case the translation is defective).
+The project has contributors with many different native languages, but English is the project's native language.

-### Is the description of the issue itself sufficient?
+### Is the description of the issue itself sufficient and clear?

 We often get issue reports that we cannot really decipher.
 While in most cases we eventually get the required information after asking back multiple times, this poses an unnecessary drain on our resources.
-Many contributors, including myself, are also not native speakers, so we may misread some parts.
+Many contributors are also not native English speakers, so we may misread some parts if your report is not clearly worded.

 So please elaborate on what feature you are requesting, or what bug you want to be fixed.
-Make sure that it's obvious
+Make sure that it's obvious:

 - What the problem is
-- How it could be fixed
+- How it could be fixed, if you have such a suggestion
-- How your proposed solution would look like
+- What your proposed solution would look like

 If your report is shorter than two lines, it is almost certainly missing some of these, which makes it hard for us to respond to it.
 We're often too polite to close the issue outright, but the missing info makes misinterpretation likely.
-As a committer myself, I often get frustrated by these issues, since the only possible way for me to move forward on them is to ask for clarification over and over.
+Contributors often get frustrated by these issues, since the only possible way to move forward on them is to ask for clarification over and over.

 For bug reports, this means that your report should contain the *complete* output of youtube-dl when called with the `-v` flag.
 The error message you get for (most) bugs even says so, but you would not believe how many of our bug reports do not contain this information.